JessHatfield/Money_Movement_Viewer/README.md

 Why did we choose to build a Dynamic webapp vs a SPA?

-* I normally build Single Page Applications using React + a Flask API, however (based on the feedback I had gotten) it seems that the Novus team prefer to build dynamic webapps
+* I normally build Single Page Applications using React + a Flask API, however (based on the feedback I had gotten) it seems that the Novus team prefer to build dynamic webapps.
-* The application requirements where simple enough that they could be easily implemented using flask + jinja2
+* The application requirements where simple enough that they could be easily implemented using flask + jinja2.
 * If the technical benefits are not great enough it makes most sense to build web-apps using the technology + approach used most frequently by the rest of the team.
 * Therefore, choosing flask + jinja2 seemed like the most pragmatic option.